Aboriginal Graduate Fellowships

-Preference will be given to applicants who demonstrate contributions and/or connection to Aboriginal community.
+Preference will be given to applicants who demonstrate contributions and/or connection to the Indigenous community.

 Applicants must submit the following materials to their graduate program at UBC.
 Applications may not be submitted directly to the Faculty of Graduate and Postdoctoral Studies.

 - Outline of Proposed Research (see AGF application instructions for details)

 - Academic records for all university-level studies (including studies undertaken but not completed) up to December 31, 2019.

 - Current students: for institutions other than UBC, only official transcripts will be accepted.
 These may be original or certified true copies provided by the applicant's graduate program.